demisto/content/Packs/CortexXDR/Integrations/PaloAltoNetworks_XDR/README.md

 ## XDR Incident Mirroring
 **Note this feature is available from Cortex XSOAR version 6.0.0**

-You can enable incident mirroring between Cortex XSOAR incidents to Cortex XDR incidents.
+You can enable incident mirroring between Cortex XSOAR incidents and Cortex XDR incidents.
 To setup the mirroring follow these instructions:
 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for Cortex XDR - IR and select your integration instance.
 3. Enable `Fetches incidents`.
-4. In the `Incident Mirroring Direction` integration parameter - choose in which direction should incidents be mirrored:
+4. In the `Incident Mirroring Direction` integration parameter, select in which direction should incidents be mirrored:
   * Incoming - Any changes in XDR incidents will be reflected in XSOAR incidents.
   * Outgoing - Any changes in XSOAR incidents will be reflected in XDR incidents.
-  * Incoming And Outgoing - Changes in XSOAR and XDR incidents will be reflected in both directions.
+  * Both - Changes in XSOAR and XDR incidents will be reflected in both directions.
   * None - Choose this to turn off incident mirroring.
 5. Optional: Check the `Sync Incident Owners` integration parameter to sync the incident owners in both XDR and XSOAR.
   * Note: This feature will only work if the same users are registered both in Cortex XSOAR and Cortex XDR.